svenvc/docs/zinc/zinc-websockets-paper.md

 For sending very large messages, there are #sendTextFrames: and #sendByteFrames: that take a collection of Strings or ByteArrays to be sent as different frames of the same message.
+At the other end, these will be joined together and seen as a single message.

 In any non-trivial application, you will have to add your own encoding and decoding to messages.
 In many cases, JSON will be the obvious choice as the client end is often JavaScript.